Battle of Novi (1799): Battle

+Kray attacks

 Joubert did not plan on fighting at Novi Ligure, but the position that his troops held was well-suited for a defensive battle.
 Facing north, the French held an arc of high ground from Serravalle on the right to Pasturana on the left.
 In the center, Novi was surrounded by a wall and ditch dating to the Middle Ages.
 One weakness of the position was that the deep ravines of the Riasco and Braghena streams cut across the rear, obstructing any retreat.
 Kray had the Allied right wing in movement before dawn with Bellegarde on the right and Ott on the left.
 Seckendorf on the far right aimed for the place where the Riasco stream emerged from its ravine.
 The crackle of muskets began at 3:20 am as the Austrian columns bumped into French picket lines.
 This provoked a great racket in the French camps as their surprised troops rushed into formation.
 At first light, the Allies saw that the heights were crowned by the blue lines of French infantry.
 Instead of striking the flank of an enemy army on the move, the Austrians of the right wing were making a frontal attack on a strong position.

 On the extreme French right, Dombrowski's division blockaded the Austrians in Serravalle Castle.
 Next in line was Watrin's division which was still deployed in the low ground to the east of Novi.
 Gardanne's brigade held Novi while the rest of Laboissière's division lined the heights behind the town.
 Farther to the left was Lemoine's division and then Grouchy's division on the far left.
-The left was braced by the reserves of Clausel, Partouneaux and Richepanse.
+The left was braced by the reserves of Clauzel, Partouneaux and Richepanse.